 There are multiple ways you can set these up for woodworking, but we've mostly seen these used as a makeshift sanding sponge that has give and can be used flat or rounded.
 If you’re extra crafty you can make handles for them.
 But, this flexible foam is such a great and versatile base for abrasive materials.

 When you adhere sandpaper to it, you can easily compress the foam to fit in or around so many different shapes and in otherwise awkward positions.
+It's also very easy to swap out different sandpaper when you need to use different sandpaper grits.

 They are extremely easy to cut through.
 You can easily cut through them with a bread knife or any larger wide toothed blade to get the size and shape for each project.
 Sandpaper can also be attached on the inside or outside of the noodle, depending on your needs.